neoneye/autodescribe/README.md

 #### Solution

-AutoDescribe is like PHP's vardump and print_r.
+AutoDescribe is like PHP's var_dump and print_r.
 All properties are pretty printed.

 #### Sample code